The complete guide to handmade soap in India

 Ingredients that come from somewhere

-Neem and tulsi have been used for skin and hygiene across India for centuries.
-Both have documented antibacterial and antifungal properties.
-In a soap, neem leaf extract helps manage acne-prone and oily skin; tulsi supports sensitive skin under stress.
+Neem and tulsi have been used in personal care and home routines across India for generations.
+Both are central to Ayurvedic practice and are grown on our farm in South Goa.
+In a soap, they contribute a distinctive earthy, herbal scent and a feel that is recognisably traditional.
 When these ingredients are grown on the farm rather than bought as synthetic extracts, the provenance is traceable.

 Read more: Neem and tulsi soap: what these two ingredients actually do